go-delve/delve/Documentation/internal/README.md

 _This directory holds documentation around the internals of the debugger and how it works._

-This is general overview of the `delve` internal components.
+This is a general overview of the `delve` internal components.

-`delve` consists of the debugger engine which can read and understand Go process memory (located in package `proc`), [dwarf](http://dwarfstd.org/doc/dwarf-2.0.0.pdf) [parser](https://golang.org/pkg/debug/dwarf/) and wrapper (go specifics), `terminal` helper, `service` set RPC servers with user (RPC) friendly `service/debugger` wrapper.
+`delve` consists of the debugger engine which can read and understand Go process memory (located in package `proc`), [dwarf](http://dwarfstd.org/doc/dwarf-2.0.0.pdf) [parser](https://golang.org/pkg/debug/dwarf/) and wrapper (go specifics), `terminal` helper, `service` set of the RPC servers with user friendly `service/debugger` API.

 # `proc` package

 The `proc` package is the heart of the `delve` program.
-It implements low-level debugging interface, remote process and memory manipulation, disasm and etc.
+It implements low-level debugging interface, remote process and memory manipulation, disasm and etc. `proc` is based on the `ptrace(2)` syscall to control remote processes and `dwarf` to read debug information from the debugging process.

 `proc` consists of:

 - `Arch` representing CPU architecture
-- Breakpoints
+- Breakpoints management
-- `Disassemble` which disassembles target memory between two points into sequence of `AsmInstructions`, with the help of "rsc.io/x86/x86asm"
+- `Disassemble` disassembles target memory between two points into sequence of `AsmInstructions`, with the help of `rsc.io/x86/x86asm`
 - `Eval` evaluator of the Go-like expressions (go/ast, go/constant, go/parser, go/printer, go/token)
 - `GoVersion` target compiler parser
-- `memoryReadWriter` and implementations
+- `memoryReadWriter` process memory IO
-- `loadModuleData` which can parse go modules
+- `loadModuleData` go module parser
-- `Process` main struct describe debugging process with mid level debug API (handle remote process, de/attach, start/stop/step, locate, list whatever, manage breakpoints or return info).
+- `Process` describes debugging process with mid-level debug API (handling of the remote processes, de/attach, start/stop/stepping, locations, whatever lister, breakpoints managing or return info).
-- `ptrace` [syscall](http://tldp.org/LDP/LG/issue81/sandeep.html) go binding used to do low level control of remote processes, read write memory, start stop or continue execution and etc.
+- `ptrace` [syscall](http://tldp.org/LDP/LG/issue81/sandeep.html) go binding used to do low level control of the remote processes, memory IO, start/stop/stepping execution and etc.
 - `Registers` interface
-- `Stack` iterator with `Stackframes`
+- `Stack` iterator over stack frames
-- `Thread`s managing
+- `Thread` management
 - `Types` parser
 - `Variables` parser

-A lot of debug information is available out of `dwarf` and sometimes `disassembly`.
-Cross platform debug support is implemented for linux, darwin (macosx) and windows.
+Cross platform debug support is implemented for Linux, Darwin (MacOSX) and Windows.
 Windows lacks support of process attach for now.

+## Start

 The entry point to the `proc` API is the `Process` struct defined in `proc.go` and looks like:

         p, err := proc.Attach(d.config.AttachPid)
         ... or ...
         p, err := proc.Launch(d.config.ProcessArgs)

+## `Attach`

+Attach attaches to the existing process.
+It acquires the mach task first (`acquire_mach_task`) and passes control to the `initializeDebugProcess`.

+## `Launch`

+Launch creates and begins debugging a new process.
+It uses a custom fork/exec process `fork_exec` in order to take an advantage of PT_SIGEXC on Darwin which will turn Unix signals into Mach exceptions.
+Then control passed to the `initializeDebugProcess`.

+## `initializeDebugProcess` completes `Process` struct initialization

+This is where actual PTRACE_ATTACH call may be invoked first, if it is attach kind of initialization is ongoing (darwin).

+Then OS level process info object acquired.
+Next, the call to the `LoadInformation` parses remote process executable metadata into `Process` struct, scanning for:

+* loadProcessInformation - general process information (/proc/\*/comm, /proc/\*/stat)
+* parseDebugFrame - parses ELF `.debug_frame` and `.debug_info` sections
+* obtainGoSymbols - parses ELF `.gosymtab`, `.gopclntab` and `.text` sections
+* parseDebugLineInfo - parses ELF `.debug_line` section
+* loadTypeMap - parses DWARF types map

+To finish threads list updated, go compiler version scanned, `G` struct offset set, current `g` loaded, location of `runtime.startpanic` found and to the most end the breakpoints inited.

+## Memory IO

+To be written...

+## G parser

+To be written...

+## Breakpoints implementation

+To be written...

+## `Process.new`

+Initialization of the Process struct consists of setting up `ptrace` environment, debugging process pid, os/arch details and some struct for receiving future info from the victim.

+`ptrace` initialization (`handlePtraceFuncs`) uses `runtime.LockOSThread()` call to lock current goroutine to the OS thread due properly setup `ptrace` env.
+This is due to the fact that ptrace(2) expects all commands after PTRACE_ATTACH to come from the same thread.

-# `ptrace` syscall
+## `ptrace` syscall

 _The ptrace system call is crucial to the working of debugger programs like gdb._